iqis/mod/README.md

 })
 ```

-The resulting module contains the variables defined within.
+The resulting module contains the objects defined within.

 ``` r
 ls(my)
 #> [1] "a" "b" "f"
 ```

-Subset the module.
+Subset the module to access its objects.

 ``` r
 my$a